 Moving Mountains Yoga is a modest and contemporary community organization offering professional instruction to those seeking balance of mind and body.
 The intention for the organization is to provide spaces for self exploration and ease for all.

-Moving Mountains Yoga’s mission is to to bring free and for donation yoga and wellness resources to our community and underserved populations of West Virginia.
-The focus of the organization is to provide specialized yoga to meet the needs of populations such as but not limited to, veterans, first responders, incarcerated people and staff, schools and seniors.
-The organization is funding the reprint of a yoga guide available to these populations at no cost, training people in trauma informed yoga and fostering connections to provide teachers for these populations.
+Moving Mountains Yoga’s mission is to to bring yoga and wellness resources to our community and underserved populations of West Virginia.
+We are dedicated to paying forward each purchase or donation.
+The focus of the organization is to provide a communal studio space and specialized yoga to meet the needs of populations such as but not limited to, veterans, first responders, incarcerated people and staff, schools and seniors.
+The organization is funding the reprint of a yoga guide available to these populations at no cost, training people in trauma informed yoga and fostering connections to provide and fund teachers for these populations.
 Through supporting your self care, you support more yoga and wellness in our community for all.
+We believe self care is community service.

 Whitney Ingram – Founder